 ExxonMobil reported net income of USD 17.9 billion for the second quarter, over three times more than for the same period of last year

 In the second quarter, Shell increased its profits by more than twice.
 The company reported net income of USD 11.5 billion, up from USD 5.5 billion in the same period last year.
-Chevron earned USD 11.62 billion, and British Petroleum earned USD 8.45 billion from April to the end of June.
+Chevron earned USD 11.62 billion, and BP (formerly British Petroleum) earned USD 8.45 billion from April to the end of June.

 A new analysis has shown that the fossil fuel industry made average profits of USD 2.8 billion per day over the last 50 years.